 Students can provide access to their bills to a parents, guardian or significant other via the Parent Portal.
 The sign-up process begins in the Laker Hub.
 Once a student provides access, the parent, guardian or significant other can view the total due and make a payment.

 You may also sign up for the Nelnet payment plan which spreads your payments out over the course of the semester.

 The Lake Land Board of Trustees provides a special tuition rate for Indiana residents of Vigo, Clay, and parts of Parke and Vermilion Counties.
 Contact the Admissions and Records Office for more information.

 Refunds, including financial aid, are authorized when you properly drop a course.
 (Refer to Dropping Courses section.)
-Approved refunds are issued approximately four to six weeks after the start of classes and mailed to your address on file or or via direct deposit.
+Approved refunds are issued approximately four to six weeks after the start of classes and mailed to your address on file or via direct deposit.
 After the initial disbursement, the Accounting Office will issue refunds bi-weekly.